Original research · 2026-07 edition

 Across the 40 compliant ppc and seo providers for medical devices answers it produced, Gemini recommended hiring a professional in 15% of them and suggested a DIY approach first 5% of the time.
 It named a specific provider in 5% of answers (about 0.2 distinct providers per answer) and included price or cost information 12.5% of the time.
 Gemini asked a clarifying question before answering in 2.5% of cases, warned about red flags or scams in 15%, and told the buyer to verify credentials in 10%, averaging 238 words per answer.
 On the remaining cues it told the buyer to check reviews in 0%, pointed to case studies or a portfolio in 5%, and framed the choice around local proximity in 0%; a selection-criteria checklist appeared in 27.5% of its answers and a recommendation to gather multiple quotes in 0%.

-Taken together, ChatGPT is the assistant most likely to route a compliant ppc and seo providers for medical devices buyer to a professional (52.5%) and Gemini the least (15%).
+Taken together, ChatGPT is the assistant most likely to route a buyer researching compliant ppc and seo providers for medical devices toward professional help (52.5%) and Gemini the least (15%).
 ChatGPT produced the longest answers, at 741 words on average.
-Specific providers were named most often by ChatGPT (10%) — even there, roughly one answer in 10 carried a name.
+Specific providers were named most often by ChatGPT (10%).
+Even there, roughly one answer in 10 carried a name.

 Where they disagree